Board of Directors

 The Board of Directors shall convene at least 4 times annually, scheduling the meeting in advance at the beginning of every year.
 Directors are required to attend extraordinary meeting as required.
 Unless there is an emergency, letter of invitation shall be distributed to the board members 7 days prior to the meeting in order to provide directors sufficient time to digest the information.
 In addition, letter of invitation is expected to contain information concerning date, time, agendas and place of meeting.
 The Company is expected to produce meeting minutes within 14 days of the board meeting, and all directors are entitled to access the meeting minutes.
 The Company shall file all approved meeting minutes.

-At the beginning of 2016, the company set 6 meeting schedules in advance and had 1 extraordinary meeting during the year.
+In 2018, the company set 4 meeting schedules in advance and had 8 extraordinary meeting during the year.

 Meeting Quorum and Voting